 I'm a DPhil student in political theory, more specifically in the history of political thought.
 Previously I completed an MPhil in Philosophy at the University of St Andrews, where I conducted research into the correspondence between Maria von Herbert and Immanuel Kant, touching upon the relationship between meaning, happiness and morality.
-I'm interested in women in the history of philosophy and political thought, early modern moral and political philosophy, and the relationship between partisanship and political theory.
+I'm interested in women in the history of philosophy and political thought, early modern moral and political philosophy, and the the role partisanship plays in conceptions of the political.

-I am available for teaching the courses Plato to Rousseau and Theory of Politics.
+I am available for teaching the courses Plato to Rousseau, Feminist Theory and Theory of Politics.